raspberrypilearning/comic-character/en/step_6.md

 Use two more `else if` statements to check the values of `appearance` and `origin`.

-Add two more validation messages to show your user inside your `else if` statements.
+Add two more validation messages to show the user inside your `else if` statements.

 --- collapse ---